 18. Employees Want Flexible Work Schedules:

-If employers are able to offer their employees with a flexible working schedule then this will help employees to deliver productive results and achieve their goals.
+If employers are able to offer their employees with a flexible work schedule then this will help employees to deliver productive results and achieve their goals.

 With flexible work hours, it becomes possible for employees to maintain proper work-life balance as well as manage their work in the most eminent way.
 This offers them with convenience to maintain synergy between their professional and personal lives.